-Analysis | So what *does* Trump want to do with a second term, anyway?
+Analysis | So what does Trump want to do with a second term, anyway?

 Trump has been in the political arena for five years, 7 percent of his life.
 Yet he is still Trump, so while some candidates might have quickly shifted into well-worn campaign patter, Trump did what Trump does.

-“Well, one of the things that will be — Really great,” Trump replied.
+“Well, one of the things that will be really great,” Trump replied.
 “You know, the word ‘experience’ is still good.
 I always say talent is more important than experience.
 I’ve always said that.
 But the word ‘experience’ is a very important word.
-It’s an — a very important meaning.”
+It’s an — a very important meaning.

 “I never did this before,” he continued.
 “I never slept over in Washington.
-I was in Washington, I think 17 times.
+I was in Washington, I think, 17 times.
 All of a sudden I’m president of the United States.
-You know the story of riding down Pennsylvania Avenue with our first lady and I say, ‘This is great,’” he continued, “but I didn’t know very many people in Washington.
+You know the story of riding down Pennsylvania Avenue with our first lady and I say, ‘This is great,’ ” he continued, “but I didn’t know very many people in Washington.
 It wasn’t my thing.
-I was from Manhattan, from New York.”
+I was from Manhattan, from New York.

 “Now I know everybody,” he said.
 “And I have great people in the administration.
 You make some mistakes like, you know, an idiot like [former national security adviser John] Bolton; all he wanted to do is drop bombs on everybody.
 You have to drop bombs on everybody.
 You don’t have to kill people.”

-Hannity jumped in to ask if Bolton should be prosecuted over potential classified material in his recently released book.
+Hannity jumped in to ask whether Bolton should be prosecuted over potential classified material in his recently released book.

 Hannity did not say: Hey, wait, you didn’t articulate any priorities for your second term.
 Which, of course, Trump didn’t.

-There's a moment from 2015 which has stuck with me.
+There’s a moment from 2015 that has stuck with me.
 Trump had just arrived at the Iowa State Fair in his Trump-branded helicopter, and he walked to a microphone to speak to reporters.
-His campaign was suddenly and unexpectedly leading the Republican nominating contest and he was facing increasing pressure to demonstrate that he was a real contender who would do the things real contenders do.
+His campaign was suddenly and unexpectedly leading the Republican nominating contest, and he was facing increasing pressure to demonstrate that he was a real contender who would do the things real contenders do.

 He was asked about his dearth of policy proposals and told that voters were curious about what he had planned.